Douglas County Court - Douglas County DUI Attorney

 Common DUI Defense Strategies in Douglas County

 At The Lawrence Law Firm, we tailor your defense based on the facts of your case.
-Common DUI defenses we use include:
+Common DUI defenses we use in Douglas County include:

 1. No Reasonable Suspicion for the Stop